 At Hershey’s Chocolate World, you’ll learn how chocolate is made on the chocolate world ride.
 Browse the gift shop for souvenirs to bring home to family and friends.
-For an extra cost. you can make your own chocolate bar or Hershey Sundae.

 We will be staying at the Holiday Inn Express & Suites, Gettysburg.
 This newer hotel has clean comfy rooms with cable TV, blow dryer, and 2 queen beds.

 Students choose their own roommates using a form that will be distributed in Social Studies class.
 All forms for a room should match, be stapled together, and submitted to Mrs. Carlson by the due date.